Chymyst/chymyst-core/docs/chymyst03.md

 Some remarks:

 - We declare both reactions in one reaction site because these two reactions share the input molecule `counter`.
-- Blocking molecules are like functions except that they will block as long as their reactions are unavailable.
+- Blocking molecules are like functions except that they will block until their reactions can start.
 If the relevant reaction never starts, — for instance, because some input molecules are missing, — a blocking molecule will block forever.
-The runtime engine cannot detect this situation because it cannot determine whether the missing input molecules might become available in the near future.
+The runtime engine cannot prevent this situation, because it cannot determine that the missing input molecules will never become available in the future.
 - The correct function of a program may depend on the order in which blocking molecules are emitted.
-With non-blocking molecules, the order of emitting them is irrelevant since emission is concurrent, and so the programmer cannot control the actual order in which emitted molecules will become available in the soup.
+With non-blocking molecules, the emission order is irrelevant since emission is concurrent, and so the programmer cannot control the actual order in which emitted molecules will become available in the soup.
-- If several reactions are available for the blocking molecule, one of these reactions will be selected at random.
+- If several reactions can consume a blocking molecule, one of these reactions will be selected at random.
 - Blocking molecule names are printed with the suffix `"/B"` in the debugging output.
-- Molecules with unit values can be emitted simply by calling `decr()` and `fetch()`, but they still require a pattern variable when used in the `case` construction.
+- Molecules with unit values can be emitted simply by calling `decr()` and `fetch()` without arguments, but they still require a pattern variable when used in the `case` construction.
 For this reason, we need to write `decr(_)` and `fetch(_, reply)` in the match patterns.

 ## Example: Readers/Writers with blocking molecules